 Foreign markets come with their set of risks, but they also provide earning opportunities you might not find in your home country.

-The key to finding the best performing foreign markets to invest in is considering your investment objectives, factoring in the country’s economy, political stability, and other aspects that could affect your investment.
+The key to finding the best performing foreign markets to invest in is considering your investment objectives, and factoring in the country’s economy, political stability, and other aspects that could affect your investment.

 You’ll do well to look into emerging and fast-growing markets such as India, Brazil, and China when looking for optimal investment opportunities.